-As of March 30, 2012, we had approximately \$212.5 million of goodwill recorded on our balance sheet associated with prior acquisitions.
-In the event the market price of our common stock was to decline materially from its present price for an extended period of time, the Company may determine that its goodwill is impaired.
-If such determination is made, the Company would be required to write down all or a portion of such goodwill, which could result in a material non-cash charge to our results of operations in the period in which such write-down occurs.
+As of September 28, 2012, we have approximately \$212.5 million of goodwill recorded on our balance sheet associated with prior acquisitions.
+In the event the market price of our common stock declines substantially from its price at October 22, 2012, \$4.34, for an extended period of time, we may determine that our goodwill is impaired.
+If such determination is made, we would be required to write down all or a portion of such goodwill, which could result in a material non-cash charge to our results of operations in the period in which such write-down occurs.